aws-samples/nextcloud-server/README.md

 ### Obtaining certificate for HTTPS using Certbot

 The EC2 instance uses a self-signed certificate for HTTPS.
+If `displayPublicIP` is `Yes`, template will install a valid [IPv4 address certificate](https://letsencrypt.org/2026/03/11/shorter-certs-certbot).
+IP address certificates are valid for 160 hours, just over six days, and [Certbot](https://letsencrypt.org/2026/03/11/shorter-certs-certbot) will attempt to renew them before expiry.
+To ensure proper operation, ensure `assignStaticIP` is set to `Yes`.

-You can [request and export](https://aws.amazon.com/blogs/security/aws-certificate-manager-now-supports-exporting-public-certificates/) public certificate from AWS Certificate Manager and install it on your EC2 instance.
-You can also use [Certbot](https://certbot.eff.org/pages/about) to obtain and install free [Let's Encrypt](https://letsencrypt.org/) certificate on your web server as follows
+ You can [request and export](https://aws.amazon.com/blogs/security/aws-certificate-manager-now-supports-exporting-public-certificates/) public domain validated (DV) certificate from AWS Certificate Manager and install it on your EC2 instance.
+You can also use [Certbot](https://certbot.eff.org/pages/about) to obtain and install free [Let's Encrypt](https://letsencrypt.org/) DV certificate on your web server as follows

 #### Prerequisites